gotamist/deep-learning/CNN_dog_classifier/README.md

 followed by max-pooling and incorporating dropout, as well as a fourth convolutional layer that uses global average pooling.
 This final flattened layer is connected to a fully connected (dense) layer of 133 nodes and a softmax activation.
-The accuracy of this network is over 81%.
+The accuracy of this network is over 13%.

 ## Transfer learning

+A heavily-trained model (even on other images) can do very well.
+This is demonstrated by using a pre-trained VGG16 model to predict the dog breeds and it's found to have 41% accuracy with training on the current dataset only for the final GAP and softmax layers.

-Here, a model trained on other images is connected to a GAP layer (global average pooling) and then to a fully connected layer with softmax activation.
+Then, bottleneck features from a model (Resnet_50) trained on other images is connected to a GAP layer (global average pooling) and then to a fully connected layer with softmax activation.
 During training, only the added layers are trained, *i.e.*, the pretrained weights are frozen.
+The accuracy now rises to ver 81%!

 ## Losses and optimizer and used of the best model